|

 Instructions

 • In a large bowl, place gluten-free all-purpose flour, sugar, salt, and baking powder.
-Add cooled diced butter and rub with your fingerprint until crumb forms.
+Add cooled diced butter and rub with your finger until crumbs form.

 • In another bowl, mix the egg with the milk.
 Add to the butter mixture and mix.